 A while ago I pinned this DIY wooden doormat and I’ve just recently gotten around to giving it a go.
 I did some things a bit different, but I must say I am quite pleased with how it turned out.

-First I cut two 1x2s into slats.
+First, I cut two 1x2x6s into slats.
 Mine were leftover from another project so I just cut them to a length I thought looked good and gave me the most bang for my leftover-project-wood buck.
-I think they measure about 18 inches.
+They measure about 18 inches.
 That gave me 11 slats.

 Next, I used a pre-stain so the wood would take my stain evenly.